ARIADNEXT & Identity.TM are now IDnow.Learn more

 “Crypto transactions generally cannot be reversed, making them rather appealing to bad actors in their fraudulent pursuits.
 Pig butchering scams can also be difficult to track and prosecute, as the scammers often operate anonymously and from offshore locations,” said Jason Tucker-Feltham, Head of Crypto Sales at IDnow.

-When operating online, individuals should be vigilant and avoid sending crypto to anyone not met in person, no matter how convincing their story.
+When operating online, individuals should be vigilant and avoid sending crypto to anyone they have not met in person, no matter how convincing their story.
 When it comes to crypto, it is always better to be safe than sorry.

 Jason Tucker-Feltham, Head of Crypto Sales at IDnow